peremunoz/Client-Server/README.md

-# Server Client Software
+# Client - Server 🖥️💻

-Implementation of a Client-Server architecture.
+## Implementation of a Client-Server architecture.
 Communication via sockets and using TCP and UDP protocols.

-Client: Coded in ANSI C.
+Client coded in ANSI C. Server coded in Python.

-Server: Coded in Python.
+# How to use it ❓

+## 1. Config files ⚙️